Lucretia/ES110/README.md

 ## Notes

+The +5v signal to pin 2 of CN7/CN11 is taken as true as there is continuity between these pins and the positive leg of the electrolytic capacitor next to CN7.
+This cap is connected to the step-down converter.

+The power input is centre positive.

 ### KEP-692

 This is the motherboard to the whole piano.
 The two connectors we are interested in are CN11 (bottom left) and CN7 (Bottom right).